binipringle/crim-outline/index.md

 ## Major Categories of Defenses

-- Failure of proof defenses – burden of proof on defense?
-Mistake of fact
+- Failure of proof defenses – burden of proof on defense - Mistake of fact
 - Justifications – defenses where we condone what a defendant did; we say there are special justifying circumstances; even though they committed a crime the wrong would have been worse had they not committed the crime; for example, if a person burns corn field to create a fire break because huge forest fire threatening town, they could claim self-defense; if someone is shooting at me and I shoot them to save my life, it could be said that I was justified.
 - Excuses – what the person did was wrong but they are not responsible for what they did; insanity; partial excuse defenses which mitigate crimes are heat of passion and EED
 - Non-exculpatory public policy defenses – do not make a person not morally responsible for the crime, but makes them not be punished; for example, statute of limitations; the idea is that there is certain policy not to punish someone if the crime was done so long ago; another example would be diplomatic immunity – diplomats are immune from a lot of crimes because we want to maintain good relationships with diplomats from other countries, so we don’t want to punish them for crimes.